 If you are in any doubt, seek legal advice now.
 The law, in many cases, imposes time limits which mean that if you have a legal claim which is otherwise valid, you may lose your rights if you do not start court/tribunal proceedings, or send a notice to another party, or take some other action, by a certain deadline.
 Even if you do not lose your rights completely, sometimes delay can mean that a court is less willing to exercise its discretion in your favour, or delay may cause practical problems in, for example, tracing witnesses, or obtaining documents held by other parties which may, for example, be automatically destroyed after a certain period.
 It is true that in some other cases the best advice may be, on the contrary, to let sleeping dogs lie and not take any immediate action (apart from keeping a record of events) as in certain circumstances allowing a situation to continue over a period of time can strengthen your legal case.
 However you will not know whether this applies to your case unless and until you seek legal advice.
 If you seek advice earlier than (as it turns out) you needed to, nothing is lost, whereas if you delay, there is the possibility that opportunities might be lost.

-The trial in my case is coming up soon.
-I haven't asked you for advice before but can I engage you to represent me at the trial?Yes, if I am available on the trial dates and the case is in an area of law I practise in.
-Send me an email attaching the Notice of Hearing giving the trial dates and give a short explanation of what the case is about and I will explain what further information I need for a quote to be given.
+A hearing in my case is coming up.
+I haven't asked you for advice before but can I engage you to represent me at the hearing?Yes, if I am available on the hearing dates and the case is in an area of law I practise in.
+Send me an email attaching the Notice of Hearing giving the hearing dates and give me a short explanation of what the case is about, and I will explain what further information I need for a quote to be given.

 Fees are negotiable and, where possible – and it normally is possible for most pieces of work - a fixed fee for a piece of work is agreed.
 A fixed fee is based on how much time I think the piece of work will take me but remains fixed even if it turns out to take me longer than expected.
 (Equally, taking the rough with the smooth, the fee remains fixed even if, for that particular piece of work, it actually takes me less time than estimated.)